TABLE OF CONTENTS

 2 Are these rights in rem recorded in a register of rights in immovable or movable property and, if so, is such recording compulsory?
 In which register(s) are they recorded and what are the registration requirements and procedure?

-Some rights in rem related to movable property are also registered in other registers.
-For example, shares are registered in the Commercial Register, securities are registered in the Estonian Central Register of Securities and vehicles are registered in the Traffic Register.
+Any other property subject to registration is also transferred to the successor regardless of the entry in the register.
 As a rule, an heir is required to present to the relevant register the necessary information and documents concerning the inheritance of an asset or right.
-However, in the case of inheritance of shares or membership in a building association, a notary public is required, after the notarisation of the certificate of succession, to send a notice of the inheritance of the shares or membership to the Commercial Register or to the Non-profit Associations and Foundations Register respectively.
+However, in the case of inheritance of shares or membership in a limited liability company or a building association, a notary public is required, after the notarisation of the certificate of succession, to send a notice of the inheritance of the shares or membership to the Commercial Register.

 3 Which effects are linked to the registration of the rights in rem?